000744210/Ajax-Intercepter/README.md

       }

-<kbd>onRequestDataReturn</kbd> is the data the website will be receiving.
+<kbd>onRequestDataReturn</kbd> is an interception of the data the server sends to the webpage.
+The parameter <kbd>event</kbd> contains the event data which is modifiable.
+The object sent to <kbd>onRequestDataReturn</kbd> is different depending on which AJAX method is used to send the request.

-This is the list of objects sent to <kbd>onRequestDataReturn</kbd> based by the type of request.
+This is the list of objects sent to <kbd>onRequestDataReturn</kbd> based by the type if request.

 - XmlHttpRequest